ManasMehta1110/Optical-Guided-Super-Resolution/CONTRIBUTING.md

 ## Questions?

-Ask in an issue or reach out via [X/Twitter @yourhandle](https://x.com/yourhandle) or email.
+Ask in an issue or reach out via email.

 Happy contributing! 🚀